Scalingo/documentation/_posts/ssh/2015-04-04-setup-ssh-macos.md

 you private key with a password.
 This step is optional but for further security you may want to set one.

-By default both private an d public keys will be located in your `$HOME/.ssh` directory.
+By default both private and public keys will be located in your `$HOME/.ssh` directory.